Friskygote/Issix-mod/README.md

 What isn't there is basically a lot of post-enslavement content.
 This is major focus of current work on the mod for it to grow to 1.0 release.

-In tags: M/player, M/M (implied), petplay, slave, watersports, parasite
+In tags: M/player, M/M (implied), petplay, slave, corruption (of PC), watersports, parasite

 # Goals
 ## Mod's audience